ING Banner

 7. Zeroset

 The "Complete zeroset" of the telescope should be done only in the afternoon of the first night of your run by the SA.
-It could be also executed by the observer after any TCS restart or when the pointing is poor.
+It can be also executed after any TCS restart or when the pointing is poor.
+Remember to park zenith the telescope first.
+Note that in HA there are two positions separated by only 13 arc minutes.
+Make sure to take the one closest to the indicating arrow.

 USER> LOG ENC ON 10